Windermere, Florida

 Windermere is a town in Orange County, Florida, United States.
 As of the 2020 census, the town population was 3,030.
-It is part of the Orlando Metropolitan Statistical Area.
+It is situated on an isthmus between Lake Down and Lake Butler, and is part of the Orlando Metropolitan Statistical Area.

 History

-A Post Office opened at Windermere in 1888.
-The Post Office closed in 1901, and reopened in 1911.
+A post office opened in Windermere in 1888.
+The post office closed in 1901, and reopened in 1911.
 Windermere was established as a residential development in 1889 and chartered in 1925.

-During late 2007, the Town of Windermere filed a proposal to annex Isleworth and Butler Bay, both wealthy subdivisions.
+During late 2007, the town of Windermere filed a proposal to annex Isleworth and Butler Bay, both wealthy subdivisions.
 This was met with extensive debate from town residents and an objection from Orange County, which stood to lose millions of dollars of property tax revenue.
 After lengthy discussions, and battles with the county, Isleworth remained unincorporated, but Butler Bay was annexed into Windermere, with over 90% of its residents approving annexation via a mail-in ballot.

 Geography

+The exact coordinates for the Town of Windermere is located at 28°29′48″N 81°32′2″W.

 According to the United States Census Bureau, the town has a total area of 4.07 km2, of which 4.03 sqkm is land and 0.04 sqkm, or 0.98%, is water.

 Climate

+The Town of Windermere is part of the humid subtropical climate zone with a Köppen Climate Classification of "Cfa" (C = mild temperate, f = fully humid, and a = hot summer).

 The record high temperature in Windermere is 101 °F, which took place in 1998, and the record low temperature is 19 °F, which took place in 1985.